canonical/flamenco/docs/external-sources.md

 3. Execute `make GIT_COMMIT_ID` to generate version information
 4. Execute `make GIT_TAG_VERSION` to embed the tag version
 5. Make all shell scripts in `scripts/` executable
-6. Delete Git metadata, CI config, tests, documentation, and editor config
+6. Delete Git metadata, CI config, tests, documentation, and editor config from the repository root
 7. Remove the `.git` directory
+8. Use only the `src` subdirectory as the source (instead of the entire repository)
-8. Cache the processed result for future use
+9. Cache the processed result for future use
-9. Copy the final result to the destination directory
+10. Copy the final result to the destination directory

 ## Future Enhancements